Diabetes Services Program Booklets:

 - Type 2 Diabetes Support Group – Studies indicate that people involved in a support group experience greater success than those who do it alone.
 Type 2 Diabetes Support Group, led by registered nurses and certified diabetes educators, offers continuing diabetes education on topics diabetic patients need to know about.
 Not your typical support group, each meeting begins with an educational segment, chosen by members, lasting approximately 45 minutes, followed by group discussion.
 Topics can range from -- “how to” to “what’s new”!
 The Support Group is held on the first Wednesday of each month.

-- Gestational Diabetes Consultation – Gestational diabetes consultation requires physician referral.
+- Pregnancy with Diabetes Consultation – Pregnancy with diabetes consultation requires physician referral.
 Registered dieticians/certified diabetes educators cover topics such as overview of gestational diabetes, blood glucose monitoring, nutrition counseling, insulin instruction and post-pregnancy care.

 - Insulin Pump Training & Management – A certified diabetes educator trained and experienced in insulin pump management conducts one-on-one sessions with physician referred participants to cover basic and advanced insulin pump training.

 - Community Education – Presentations on special topics related to chronic disease prevention and management offered on a quarterly basis.